Awesome / House

 - "Safe": House finds something he thinks is the tick causing his patient's symptoms but turns out to be dandruff.
 He declares it'll be more dramatic when he really finds it.
 He's right - he manages to pull it off by trapping himself, Foreman and the patient in an elevator, getting caught pawing about in her vagina and then, when the patient's irate father is about to beat the crap of him, producing the tick with a smug "Told you it'd be more dramatic."

-- Season 3's Whac-A-Mole, where having obviously worked out what was wrong with the patient, he challenged the Cottages to run one test each to figure it out while writing something down and sealing it in an envelope, presumably the answer.
+- Season 3's Whac-A-Mole, where having obviously worked out what was wrong with the patient, he challenged the fellows to run one test each to figure it out while writing something down and sealing it in an envelope, presumably the answer.
 When they - predictably - all guessed wrong, House's add-on test proved his theory correct, and he handed the team the envelope...

 Foreman: Hep A?